Ulta Beauty (NASDAQ:ULTA) Issues FY 2022 Earnings Guidance

 Ulta Beauty (NASDAQ:ULTA – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
-The company provided EPS guidance of $18.200-$18.700 for the period, compared to the Thomson Reuters consensus EPS estimate of $17.840.
+The company provided earnings per share (EPS) guidance of $18.200-$18.700 for the period, compared to the Thomson Reuters consensus estimate of $17.840.
 The company issued revenue guidance of $9.05 billion-$9.15 billion, compared to the consensus revenue estimate of $9.14 billion.

-Ulta Beauty (NASDAQ:ULTA – Get Rating) last posted its quarterly earnings results on Thursday, March 10th.
-The specialty retailer reported $5.41 earnings per share for the quarter, topping the consensus estimate of $4.56 by $0.85.
-The business had revenue of $2.73 billion during the quarter, compared to the consensus estimate of $2.69 billion.
-Ulta Beauty had a net margin of 10.72% and a return on equity of 46.16%.
-The firm’s revenue for the quarter was up 24.1% on a year-over-year basis.
-During the same period in the previous year, the firm posted $3.41 earnings per share.
-Equities analysts anticipate that Ulta Beauty will post 17.17 EPS for the current year.
+Several equities analysts have weighed in on the company.
+Wells Fargo & Company reissued a hold rating and issued a $424.00 target price on shares of Ulta Beauty in a research note on Friday, December 3rd.
+UBS Group increased their price target on shares of Ulta Beauty from $455.00 to $475.00 and gave the company a buy rating in a research report on Friday, December 3rd.
+Evercore ISI lifted their price objective on shares of Ulta Beauty from $475.00 to $500.00 and gave the stock an outperform rating in a research note on Friday, December 3rd.
+JPMorgan Chase & Co. upped their target price on shares of Ulta Beauty from $430.00 to $460.00 and gave the company an overweight rating in a research note on Friday, December 3rd.
+Finally, Oppenheimer lifted their price target on shares of Ulta Beauty from $450.00 to $470.00 and gave the stock an outperform rating in a research report on Friday, December 3rd.
+Ten investment analysts have rated the stock with a hold rating and fifteen have issued a buy rating to the company’s stock.
+Based on data from MarketBeat, Ulta Beauty currently has a consensus rating of Buy and a consensus price target of $446.64.

+In other news, insider Jodi J. Caro sold 5,340 shares of the stock in a transaction that occurred on Wednesday, March 16th.
+The stock was sold at an average price of $384.54, for a total value of $2,053,443.60.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+3.10% of the stock is owned by company insiders.

-A number of institutional investors have recently modified their holdings of the stock.
-Silvercrest Asset Management Group LLC raised its position in Ulta Beauty by 10.8% in the fourth quarter.
-Silvercrest Asset Management Group LLC now owns 1,810 shares of the specialty retailer’s stock worth $746,000 after acquiring an additional 177 shares during the period.
-Amalgamated Bank raised its position in Ulta Beauty by 6.6% in the fourth quarter.
-Amalgamated Bank now owns 13,667 shares of the specialty retailer’s stock worth $5,635,000 after acquiring an additional 847 shares during the period.
-NEXT Financial Group Inc raised its position in Ulta Beauty by 8.6% in the fourth quarter.
+Several hedge funds have recently modified their holdings of ULTA.
+KB Financial Partners LLC acquired a new stake in Ulta Beauty in the 4th quarter valued at about $55,000.
+Salem Investment Counselors Inc. raised its stake in Ulta Beauty by 12.9% in the fourth quarter.
+Salem Investment Counselors Inc. now owns 263 shares of the specialty retailer’s stock valued at $108,000 after buying an additional 30 shares during the period.
+Forum Financial Management LP acquired a new stake in shares of Ulta Beauty in the fourth quarter valued at approximately $239,000.
+EP Wealth Advisors LLC bought a new position in shares of Ulta Beauty during the 4th quarter worth approximately $320,000.
+Finally, NEXT Financial Group Inc boosted its stake in shares of Ulta Beauty by 8.6% during the 4th quarter.
 NEXT Financial Group Inc now owns 1,259 shares of the specialty retailer’s stock worth $519,000 after acquiring an additional 100 shares during the period.
-Salem Investment Counselors Inc. raised its position in Ulta Beauty by 12.9% in the fourth quarter.
-Salem Investment Counselors Inc. now owns 263 shares of the specialty retailer’s stock worth $108,000 after acquiring an additional 30 shares during the period.
-Finally, Allstate Corp raised its position in Ulta Beauty by 557.0% in the fourth quarter.
-Allstate Corp now owns 5,532 shares of the specialty retailer’s stock worth $2,281,000 after acquiring an additional 4,690 shares during the period.
-Institutional investors own 88.92% of the company’s stock.
+88.92% of the stock is currently owned by institutional investors.

 Ulta Beauty, Inc engages in the retail of beauty products.
 Its products include makeup, skin care, tools and brushes, fragrance, and bath and body.
 The company was founded on January 9, 1990 and is headquartered in Bolingbrook, IL.